ItsRiprod/DeskThing/README.md

 - Wait a few seconds.
 If the screen does not turn on, that means you are in boot mode.
 You can release the buttons
 - Run `python superbird_tool.py --burn_mode` to enter burn mode
 > Note: This step may say it fails to enter burn mode.
 This is okay, continue on as if it worked.
 There is information in the discord as to why this is.
-- Download 8.4.4_adb_enabled-new.tar.xz files from image dumps (linked above) and in that same folder (unzip them)
+- Download 8.9.2-thinglabs.zip files from Thingify Tools (linked above) and in that same folder (unzip them)
 - (Windows only) Download [zadig](https://zadig.akeo.ie/) and install the WinUSB driver for **GX-CHIP** (select it and click "Install Driver")
 > Alternatively use **libusbK** if it does not work
+> you may have to click "Show All devices" to see it
 - Run `python superbird_tool.py --restore_device /path/to/extracted/firmware/folder` (This may take a while)
 - After the firmware is flashed, the Car Thing should be ready with ADB enabled.
 To check, run `adb shell ls -l /usr/share/qt-superbird-app/` and you should see webapp as one of the folders.
 - Ensure that `adb devices` works and registers `whateveryouridis device` as one of the options